RichardLitt/58-liters/README.md

 I'd like for it to be exportable to other people, too, but there's work to do on that front.

+## Build

+This uses [`hugo`](https://gohugo.io/), version `v0.19`.
+Clone, and from the main dir, run `hugo`.

+### Images

+I have been manually editing and optimizing images in Photoshop.
+A gulp script would be necessary for faster implementations.
+We'll get to that eventually.

+## Contribute

+Please do!
+Drop me an email, open an issue, make a Pull Request.

 ### To Add Your Own Bag

 Open a Pull Request with the following: